bruits/maudit/website/content/docs/assets.md

 }
 ```

-Alternatively, if not using Maud, the `url()` method on the image can be used to generate the HTML.
+Alternatively, if not using Maud, the `url()` method on the image can be used to generate any necessary HTML or other output.

 ```rust
 fn render(&self, ctx: &mut RouteContext) -> RenderResult {